Diabetic Ketoacidosis

 - Type 1 DM

-- Ketosis-prone type 2 DM (Hispanic and African American ethnicity, G6PD deficiency)
+- Ketosis-prone type 2 DM (Hispanic and African American ethnicity, G6PD)

 - Euglycemic ketoacidosis specially with SGLT2 inhibitor drug use